Compromise, expanding common space key to keeping society united: PM Lee

 He noted that many countries start off with the ideal of building inclusive societies that treat all equally.
 "But along the way, with electoral politics and majoritarian instincts, the temptation to use race and religion to win votes is always there," he said.
 "Once a society evolves in that direction, it is very difficult to turn back."

-Citing these examples, PM Lee said it is important for minority communities to maintain the trust and confidence of other groups in society.

-"Our Muslim leaders work closely with the Government and community partners to guide the community in the right direction," he added, noting that Muis and Singapore's Muftis have built up their experience and standing over the years.
+It is important for minority communities to maintain the trust and confidence of other groups in society, he added.
+"Our Muslim leaders work closely with the Government and community partners to guide the community in the right direction," he said, adding that Muis and the muftis have built up their experience and standing over the years.

 "All this requires strong and respected religious leadership."

-Beyond religion, it is also important that minority communities participate fully in the economic and social life of their country, he said.
-In Singapore, the Muslim community contributes to society's overall growth and development, he noted.
+It is also important that minority communities participate fully in the economic and social life of their country, as they do here, he said.

 PM Lee added that majority groups also have to reject majoritarian politics and adopt an attitude of compromise and accommodation.

 "In fact, in a multiracial society, the majority group has to go one step further.
-To always recognise and respect the interests of the minorities; to realise that in any society, it is harder to belong to a minority than a majority group; and to be especially mindful never to make the minority groups feel left out," he said.
+To always recognise and respect the interests of the minorities; to realise that in any society, it is harder to belong to a minority than a majority group; and to be especially mindful never to make the minority groups feel left out."

 He said Chinese Singaporeans understand this, adding that perhaps it was easier because no religious group forms a majority here.